SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 On ALL other registers, |= and &= will ALWAYS produce a read-modify-write, and the load will take 2 or 3 clock cycles, and the store 1 or 2.

-A more flexible, and consistent method for controlling the port registers can be achieved with the PORTx registers, however, when you have the information to use the VPORT method, the PORT registers are slower than the VPORT registers (it takes 2 clock cycles, plus 1 or more to prepare the value to write).
+A more flexible, and consistent method for controlling the port registers can be achieved with the PORTx registers, however, when you have the information to use the VPORT method and it's compile time known, the PORT registers are slower than the VPORT registers (it takes 2 clock cycles, plus 1 or more to prepare the value to write), though unlike most peripheral registers the SET/CLR/TGL registers give you atomic access.

 These registers are:
 ```c